ChairsDaily/tiny-scheme/README.md

     (if (null? x) (quote ())
       (proc (list (car x) (car y))
         ((combine proc) (cdr x) (cdr y)))))))

 (define zip (combine cons))
 ```
+*One of Peter Norvig's many Scheme test programs*

 <br>
 The tiny-scheme core was compiled down from Python 3.6 to C using Cython.
 It should